m-daniela/chat-app/Notes/work.md

 - [double ratchet](./pdf/papers/signal/docs/doubleratchet.pdf) [1]

 After the shared secret is obtained, the parties are using the Double ratchet algorithm to exchange messages.
-The new keys are derived and combined with DH values sent along with the messages, so the the messages are protected if the previous or future keys are compromised.
+The new keys are derived and combined with DH values sent along with the messages, so they are protected if the previous or future keys are compromised.

-This algorithm uses KDFs which are then used to form KDF chains.
+This algorithm uses KDFs (key derivation functions) to form KDF chains.
 They use as input and output key parts of the output of another KDF.
 In this way, resilience, forward security and break-in recovery, as stated in [1].

 Each party has three chains for each session: root, sending and receiving.

-- a new concept, called DH ratchet, is described as follows: the newly exchanged DH secrets, during message exchange, become the input to the root chain and the outputs of the KDF are the keys for the sending and receiving chains

-**Symmetric key ratchet**
-- the chains advance with each message sent and received and their unique output keys are used for the encryption and decryption; this is called a  symmetric key ratchet and the unique keys are message keys
-- they don't provide break-in recovery because the input ot the KDF is constant and they can be stored unordered or lost messages can be easily handled

-**Double Ratchet**
-- to prevent previous and future messages compromise, the protocol combines the symmetric key ratchet and the DH ratchet, resulting in the double ratchet algorithm
-- a new DH key pair is generated, being the current ratchet key pair; when a new ratchet key pair is received from another party (from the message header), the current one is replaced
-- when a new message is sent or received, the symmetric key ratchet step is applied on the corresponding chain (sending or receiving)
-- in this way, if one of the private keys is compromised, it will soon be replaced with another one, providing both forward and backward secrecy

-- in case the messages are sent out of order or some are lost, the messages header contains the number in the sending chian and the length in the previous sending chain /x, so the receiver will store the message keys for those messsages

-- pg 20
+The inputs for the root chain are the Diffie-Hellman secrets that are exchanged along with the messages.
+This concepts is called a Diffie-Hellman ratchet and is accomplished by replacing the ratchet key pairs in a "ping-pong behaviour".
+The messages contain a hearder with the current public key of the ratchet.
+The receiver combines it with their private ratchet key in order to obtain the shared secret, which will be fed to the KDF of the root chain and the outputs are used as sending and receiving keys for the corresponding chain.

+The other chains advance with each message and the output is used as encryption keys or message keys, creating a symmetric-key ratchet.
+Since the input is constant, they do not guarantee break-in recovery by themselves, but they can be stored to handle communication issues, such as out-of-order or lost messages.

+To avoid this, the messages are numbered such that the ratchet can store the message keys until they arrive.

+The break-in recovery and resilience roperties are satisfied by the usage of KDF chains.

+Therefore, these two ratchets form the Double Ratchet algorithm.
+It can be initialized with the secret key from the X3DH  exchange and the associated data will be used as input for encryption and decryption functions.
+The signed ephemeral key and corresponding private key of the recipient can be the initial key pair of the ratchet.

+Security risks could arise from the stored or recovered message keys, obtained after deletion.

 ### EdDSA signatures